krezreb/singleton/README.md

 Installs in /usr/bin

-Or install without cloning this repo using curl one liner
+Or install with this one liner

 ```
 sudo wget  https://raw.githubusercontent.com/krezreb/singleton/master/singleton.sh -o /usr/bin/singleton \